 The Judy and Howard Jones Scholarship Endowment Fund was established by Judy to allow a New Palestine senior to pursue their dreams of a post-secondary education in a college, university, or other post-secondary institution.

 Applicants must be graduating seniors of New Palestine High School.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Nancy King “Dare To Dream” Adult Scholarship Endowment Fund in Honor of the Greenfield Kiwanis Club

-The purpose of this fund is to honor the Greenfield Kiwanis Club, a group whose members have been like family to Nancy, providing educational support to those who wish to obtain additional education or training after the normal course of their education or vocational training has been interrupted for any reason.
+The purpose of this fund is to honor the Greenfield Kiwanis Club, a group whose members were like family to Nancy, through the provision of scholarships to persons who wish to obtain additional education after the normal course of their education or technical training has been interrupted.

 Dr. Brian and Charlotte Kirkwood Scholarship Endowment Fund

 The Dr. Brian and Charlotte Kirkwood Scholarship was established because of their commitment to helping the youth of the county.
 They believe education is truly a pathway to a successful future.
 It is the Kirkwood’s hope that the scholarship recipients would eventually use their education to be a part of the community through their service to others.

 The couple is a resident of Hancock County with Dr. Kirkwood (DDS) owning and operating his own dental group via Brandywine Dental Group, PC.
 It was their desire to invest in the local youth who work hard in school and participate in athletics, so that hopefully, they, in turn, would reinvest in our community.